LivePersonInc/developer-center/pages/documents/Rich Messaging/File Sharing/Step 5 - Publish Message.md

 indicator: both
 ---

 Once the file is saved in storage, publish the file URL along with an optional caption and thumbnail as a message.
 See full documentation [here](https://developers.liveperson.com/consumer-int-msg-reqs.html).
-Event type should be `HostedFile`
+Event type should be `HostedFile`.

 Example message: